gofri/go-github-pagination/README.md

 In practice, this special case appears to only occur with the Search API.
 Please report incidents with a different behaviour if you face them.

-## Internals - How Does It Work?

-The implementation consists of a few building blocks:

-- `jsonmerger`: merges the response body (slice/map) of the pages.
-- `pagination_utils`: utilities to handle the pagination API used by GitHub.
-- `githubpagination`: the main package that glues everything into an http.RoundTripper.

 ## Known Limitations

 The following features may be implemented in the future, per request.